thesundowner/FLock/README.md

 ### Steps to Decrypt a file:

 1. At the main menu, click on "Decrypt file."
-2. Select the file you want to decrypt.
+2. Select the file you want to decrypt. (ends with ".flk")
 3. Input the password.
 4. Write the name of the file for  confirmation.
 5. Click on "Yes" if you are sure that's the right file and correct password.

-### DO NOT decrypt a file which is not encrypted.
+### WARNING: DO NOT decrypt a file which is not encrypted.
 It will CORRUPT the entire file!

+## Setup and Install

+There are two options.
+Either wait for the pre-compiled setups i make or Just install Python and continue there.
+If you want to convert it into an excecutable, I've made a setup script to make things easier.

+Run `setup.py` assuming you've already installed the required modules using pip.
+If you, somehow don't know how to do it, run `python -m pip install -r requirements.txt` after you opened a terminal on the project.